A formula for topology/deformations and its significance: Appendix: Some algebraic lemmas

-The formula of this paper can be interpreted as an explicit construction of the infinity cocommutative coassociative coalgebra structure on the the rational chains of the unit interval, namely a derivation of square zero on the free Lie algebra generated by its cells $a$, $b$ in degree $-1$ and $e$ in degree 0.

-The authors worked out in Israel the proof that the formula for $\D{e}$ that takes the flat element $a$ to the flat element $b$ by the flow associated to the infinitesimal gauge group action leads to a derivation of square zero.
+The authors worked out in Israel (2001) the proof that the formula for $\D{e}$ that takes the flat element $a$ to the flat element $b$ by the flow associated to the infinitesimal gauge group action leads to a derivation of square zero, but its publication was somewhat delayed by the addition to our respective families of (three, one) wonderful children!
+The first author would like to thank Stony Brook for its hospitality during her visit in 2010, where the continuation of the story from an interval through 1-complexes to more general complexes was pursued.
+The authors would like to thank the referees for useful comments.